-Elements that have been included in the financial institution's policy and only apply to companies active in a specific sector do not count for the assessment of the issues.
-The issue policies should apply to all investments and financial services, while sector policies merely concern a limited part of the investments of a financial institution.
+Principles that have been included in the financial institution's sector policy and only apply to companies active in a specific sector do not count for the assessment of the cross-cutting themes.
+The general policies should apply to all investments and financial services, while sector policies merely concern a limited part of the investments of a financial institution.

 If the financial institution can prove or explicitly and publicly states that it is not involved with companies operating in a certain sector, the financial institution is not expected to have a policy for this sector.
-In that case the financial institution is not granted a score, but given the notification "not active in this sector".
-The companies operating in a certain sector do not only include primary producers.
-Also, trade and processing companies that purchase products from this sector are part of the supply chain and therefore belong to this sector.
+In that case the financial institution is not granted additional scores for the type of investment this applies to, but given the notification "not applicabl" (n.a.).
+If it is the case for all types of investments researched, the sector as a whole can receive this qualification.